An unvaccinated child has died in the Texas measles outbreak

 LUBBOCK, Texas (AP) — A child who was not vaccinated has died from measles in West Texas, the first death in an outbreak that began late last month and the first from measles in the U.S. since 2015.

-Covenant Children’s Hospital in Lubbock didn’t immediately respond to a request for comment, nor did Texas Gov. Greg Abbott's office.
-Texas Tech University Health Sciences Center spokesperson Melissa Whitfield first confirmed the death, which happened overnight, to The Associated Press on Wednesday morning.
+Covenant Children’s Hospital in Lubbock didn’t immediately respond to a request for comment.

 The measles outbreak in rural West Texas has grown to 124 cases across nine counties, which state health officials have said is Texas' largest in nearly 30 years.
 There are also nine cases in eastern New Mexico.